techge/PRE-list/README.md

 #### [31]
 Z. Zhang, Q.-Y. Wen, and W. Tang, “Mining protocol state machines by interactive grammar inference,” in Proceedings of the 2012 3rd International Conference on Digital Manufacturing and Automation (ICDMA ’12), pp. 524–527, August 2012.
 #### [32]
 G. Bossert, F. Guihéry, and G. Hiet, “Towards automated protocol reverse engineering using semantic information,” in Proceedings of the 9th ACM Symposium on Information, Computer and Communications Security, Kyoto, Japan, June 2014.
-G. Bossert and F. Guihéry, “Reverse and simulate your enemy botnet C&C,” in Proceedings of the Mapping a P2P Botnet with Netzob, Black Hat 2012, Abu Dhabi, UAE, December 2012.
 [PDF](https://www.amossys.fr/upload/publication.pdf)
 #### [33]
 Krueger, T., Gascon, H., Krmer, N., Rieck, K.: Learning stateful models for network honeypots.
 In: Proceedings of the 5th ACM Workshop on Security and Artificial Intelligence, AISec ’12, pp. 37–48.
 ACM, New York, NY (2012). doi:10.1145/2381896.2381904
 #### [34]